rule

 Text 13

-While playing on the bank of the Ganges, Adhiratha found a baby wrapped up in a basket.
-The baby had been left by Kuntî because he was born before she was married.
-Because Adhiratha had no sons, he raised this baby as his own.
-[This son was later known as Karna.]
+He playing at the bank of the Ganges found in a basket the baby that was abandoned by Kuntî because it was born before she was married.
+Being sonless he adopted it as his son [Karna].
 (Vedabase)

 Text 14